BoltzExchange/boltz-client/docs/index.md

 specify the `--standalone` CLI flag or set the `standalone` option to `true` in the configuration file.

+### Swap Mnemonic

+The swap mnemonic is used to derive the private keys for each swap.
+It is recommended to back this mnemonic up in a secure location, as it can be used to recover funds locked in a swap if you loose your database.

+**You will not be able to create any swaps if no swap mnemonic is setup**

+The swap mnemonic can be set with the `boltzcli swapmnemonic set` command.
+A new mnemonic can be generated with the `--generate` flag.
+If you wish to automatically generate a mnemonic on startup, you can set the `generateSwapMnemonic` config value or `generate-swap-mnemonic` CLI flag option to `true`.

+The current swap mnemonic can be retrieved with the `boltzcli swapmnemonic get` command.

 ### CLI

 We recommend running `boltzcli completions` to setup autocompletions for the CLI